MM520J/reactcircleci/projects/project2b/README.md

 | v(x) |              | y(x) |
 +------+              +------+
 ```
-  The result of calling `compose` on this functio
+  The result of calling `compose` on this function would be equivalent to `(fun